How Long Does It Take To Learn French

-Your learning methods also play an important role in how fast you learn French.
-If your language learning is limited to a classroom setting, then it will take you a little longer to learn.
 If, however, you also are exposed to French outside of classes, then you can cut down the time needed to learn it.
-Reading, listening to the radio or eBooks, writing, speaking, watching movies, and travelling to a French-speaking country can all help to speed up your learning process.
+Reading, listening to the radio or eBooks, writing, speaking, watching movies, and traveling to a French-speaking country can all help to speed up your learning process.

 4. The Time Dedicated to Learning